JustHumanz/justhumanz.github.io/_posts/vGPU/2024-06-14-setup-vGPU-on-openstack.md

 ![nvidia-sr-iov](8.png)

-enable the VF on that PCI address.
+enable the VF on that PCI address(you can create a systemd service so you don't need exec manually it when compute reboot).

 you can check if the VF already created or not by see the kernel message `dmesg | grep iommu` or `lspci | grep NVIDIA`